 By Peter Defilippis, Esq.

-Our client, an 82-year-old pedestrian, was run over by a car as the driver carelessly backed it up in front of the exit to a gas-station convenience store.
-The client had just walked out the door of the store when she was struck by the rear of the vehicle, sustaining comminuted fractures in three places – her ankle, heel and mid-foot.
+Our client, an 82-year-old pedestrian, faced a harrowing incident when she was struck by a car as the driver carelessly backed up in front of the exit to a gas station convenience store.
+Emerging from the store’s doorway, she suffered comminuted fractures in three critical areas – her ankle, heel, and mid-foot.